Production of de-inked pulp

 Paper Recycling

-Unlike the production of paper with virgin cellulose fibers from wood, the production of recycling paper from de-inked pulp protects forests, environment, and the climate, using up to 60% less energy.
-Hydrogen peroxide, peracetic acid, and persulfates can be applied in various process steps and contribute to high paper quality.
+Unlike paper made from virgin wood cellulose fibers, recycled paper produced from de-inked pulp helps preserve forests, protect the environment, and mitigate climate change—while consuming up to 60% less energy.
+Hydrogen peroxide, peracetic acid, and persulfates can be used at various stages of the recycling process, contributing to consistently high paper quality.

-Hydrogen peroxide is used in the repulping stage, together with other de-inking chemicals such as soap, silicate, and caustic soda.
-After that, the printing inks are removed in a flotation and/or a washing stage.
+Hydrogen peroxide is applied during the repulping stage, alongside other de-inking agents such as soap, silicate, and caustic soda.
+Printing inks are then removed through flotation and/or washing processes.

-In the next step, hydrogen peroxide bleaches the de-inked fibers and prevents alkaline yellowing.
-Even small amounts of peroxide are sufficient to improve the brightness of the pulp.
-H2O2 does not leave any toxic by-products in the environment and is therefore an ideal chemical for sustainable recycling processes.
+In the subsequent bleaching step, hydrogen peroxide enhances the brightness of the de-inked fibers and prevents alkaline yellowing.
+Even small doses improve the brightness of the pulp, and H₂O₂ leaves no toxic residues—making it an ideal chemical for sustainable recycling.

-Peracetic acid (PAA) is a strong oxidizing agent that is used against slime formation in the paper machine's water circuit.
+Peracetic acid (PAA), a powerful oxidizing agent, is used to control slime formation in the paper machine’s water circuit.

-Persulfates are used in the sizing of paper, preparation of binders and coatings, and production of specialty papers.
-An activated alkali persulfate effectively repulps neutral/alkaline wet-strength broke and decolorizes dyes and optical brightener.
+Persulfates are employed in paper sizing, binder and coating preparation, and the production of specialty papers.
+Activated alkali persulfates efficiently repulp neutral/alkaline wet-strength broke and decolorize dyes and optical brighteners.

 Printing Ink Removal

-In paper recycling, the removal of printing ink is the most important goal when the fibers are reused to produce printing or tissue paper.
+In paper recycling, removing printing ink is a critical step—especially when the recovered fibers are reused to produce printing or tissue paper.
+Effective de-inking ensures high-quality results and supports the production of clean, bright recycled paper products.

 Bleaching of de-inked pulp

-Water circuits are disinfected to prevent microbial contamination of the fiber material.
-Peracetic acid solutions remove biofilms and avoid the formation of slime.
-H2O2 helps to prevent unpleasant odors and anaerobic conditions.
+Water circuits are disinfected to prevent microbial contamination of fiber material.
+Peracetic acid solutions remove biofilms and inhibit slime formation.
+Hydrogen peroxide helps prevent unpleasant odors and anaerobic conditions.

 Our products

-For bleaching in paper and pulp applications, we recommend our standard hydrogen peroxide grade HYPROX®.
+For bleaching in paper and pulp applications, we recommend our standard-grade hydrogen peroxide, HYPROX®.
+It delivers reliable performance and supports environmentally responsible production processes.

-Formulations of peracetic acid (PAA) are effective against a wide range of harmful aquatic organisms that cause problems in industrial processes.
-PAA solutions are used for a variety of water treatment applications and offer an alternative to common chlorine-based disinfectants without leaving any harmful by-products.
+Formulations of peracetic acid (PAA) are effective against a broad spectrum of harmful aquatic organisms that disrupt industrial processes.
+PAA solutions are used in various water treatment applications and offer an alternative to common chlorine-based disinfectants, leaving no harmful by-products.

 Sustainability aspects of paper recycling